1934 Japan Tour: Legacy

 The tour was quite popular.
 The team of Japanese all-stars were kept together after the 1934 barnstorming tour and formed Japan’s first professional baseball team in December 1934, called Great Tokyo baseball club.
 The All-Star Japanese team was led by Matsutaro Shoriki and was encouraged to continue with baseball in Japan.
 This team traveled to the United States in 1935, playing against amateur, college, and minor league teams.
-The team was later called Yomiuri Tokyo Giants, which still existed as of 2022.
+The team was later called Yomiuri Tokyo Giants.
 The 1934 tour was “a big factor in making professional baseball possible in Japan” and helped cement the Babe’s popularity in Japan.

 The tour was covered in a book published in 2012.
-Items from the tour, including posters, jerseys and caps are held both in the Japanese Baseball Hall of Fame and in Cooperstown.
+Items from the tour, including posters, baseballs, jerseys and caps are held both in the Japanese Baseball Hall of Fame and in Cooperstown.

 A cap Ruth wore during the tour sold for over $300,000 in 2014.